-- 1. Administers the State assessment system, known as the Illinois Assessment of Readiness (IAR), to all students and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - 2.
+- Administers to students all standardized assessments required by the Ill.
+State Board of Education (ISBE) and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - 2.
 Informs students of the timelines and procedures applicable to their participation in every State assessment. - 3.
 Provides each student's parents/guardians with the results or scores of each State assessment and an evaluation of the student's progress.
 See policy 6:280, Grading and Promotion. - 4.
 Utilizes professional testing practices.